daniorozcoau/ingestion_data_app/README.md

 ### Before your first experiment

-Create a folder on your computer where all GHG-MONITOR data will be stored.
-This folder should be **outside** any code or project folders — for example:
+Create a folder on your computer where all GHG-MONITOR data will be stored For example:

 ```
 /Users/yourname/Desktop/ghg-monitor-data